Title: The Colour of Magic

 Along with Two Flower is The Luggage, a sapient wooden trunk that runs along on hundreds of little legs all by itself.
 The Luggage has the ability to store everything neat and dry, and also a penchant for eating anybody and anything that seems to threaten its master.
 The Luggage quickly seems to realize that Rincewind’s lack of prowess in wizardry is beaten by nothing but his ability to get out of dangerous situations unscathed.
 Lord Vetinary, Patrician of Ankh Mopork, comes to the same conclusion, and poor Rincewind is pressganged into the role of bodyguard as a result.

 A long time ago, people used to believe that the world is flat and round, like a disk, and that the sun orbited the Earth.
-And even longer ago than that, people believed the world was held up by a turtle, or by four elephants, or by a Titan who was serving a life sentence.
+Even longer ago, people believed the world was held up by a turtle, or by four elephants, or by a Titan who was serving a life sentence.

 In a distant and second-hand set of dimensions, in an astral plane that was never meant to fly, the curling star-mists waver and part…